Our Rating: 4.8 out of 5

 Speaking of facts, it's time now to take our inspection to the next level and uncover the specifics of this item.

-Being priced at $179.99 you would expect there to be numerous features to examine.
+Being priced as a m ore expensive multimeter, you would expect there to be numerous features to examine.
 As we know with Fluke, this is often the case and continues here with a nicely populated list which is as follows.

 With the core components in place, let's highlight three of the above in greater detail to establish what this product is all about really.